massiveart/MassiveSearchBundle/Resources/docs/mapping.rst

 - ``string``: Store as a string
 - ``complex``: Apply mapping to an array of values

-Additionally you can define your own types with custom converters.
+Additionally you can define your own types with custom converters (see :doc:`extending`).
 This converters converts the value into a indexable format (currently string or array).

 Complex mapping